 Stool testing.
 To diagnose gastrointestinal anthrax, your doctor may check a sample of your stool for anthrax bacteria.

 Spinal tap (lumbar puncture).
 In this test, your doctor inserts a needle into your spinal canal and withdraws a small amount of fluid.
-A spinal tap is usually done only to confirm a diagnosis of anthrax meningitis.
+A spinal tap is recommended any time doctors suspect systemic anthrax — anthrax other than cutaneous — due to the possibility of meningitis.

 Although some cases of anthrax respond to antibiotics, advanced inhalation anthrax may not.
 By the later stages of the disease, the bacteria have often produced more toxins than drugs can eliminate.